yaph/coderstats/README.md

 ## TODOs

+* languagegraph
+    * add title and description
+    * link from nav menu
 * in app.rb check whether user was created and only then call update_stats when there are no users left updated before 2012-03-05
 * Programming language network based on user langauges and repo count
 * Add favicon to avoid 404s